 The redundancy afforded by actions taken by other independent schemes or devices.

 The scheme designer is not limited to these methods to address failure of a breaker to operate.
-However, it must be shown that failure of a breaker to trip (or close) will still result in acceptable System performance.
+However, it should be shown that failure of a breaker to trip (or close) will still result in acceptable System performance.

-Communication Circuit Redundancy
+4.12 Communication Circuit Redundancy